How Do You Say Nevermind In Spanish

 Finally, don't be afraid to make mistakes.
 Language learning is a process, and everyone makes errors along the way.
 The important thing is to learn from your mistakes and keep practicing.

 If you say the wrong phrase or use the wrong tone, don't worry about it.
-Simply apologize, correct yourself, and move on.
+Even so, simply apologize, correct yourself, and move on.
 Most Spanish speakers will appreciate your effort to communicate in their language, even if you make a few mistakes.

 FAQ